krassowski/Anki-Night-Mode/README.md

 ### How it works?

 It adds a "view" menu entity with options like:
-- switching night mode
+- Automatic (i.e. at specified time) or manual switching of the night mode
-- inverting colors of images or latex formulas
+- Inverting colors of images or latex formulas
-- modifying some of the colors
+- Defining custom color substitution rules

-It provides shortcut `ctrl+n` to quickly switch mode and color picker to adjust some of color parameters.
+It provides shortcut <kbd>ctrl</kbd>+<kbd>n</kbd> to quickly switch mode and color picker to adjust some of color parameters.

 After enabling night mode, addon changes colors of menubar, toolbar, bottombars and content windows.
 Take a look at screenshot at the bottom of this page to see an example.